-Subcontractors will be pre-qualified to assure they meet the safety performance criteria, have policies and procedures, and meet the training requirements for this project.
+Subcontractors will be pre-qualified to assure they meet the safety performance criteria, have policies and procedures for the tasks undertaken, and meet the training requirements for this project.
+All of the subcontractor's documentation will be reviewed and approved prior to being allowed to start their work.

 Subcontractors are expected to follow all requirements of this SSHASP, their own SSHASP, as appropriate, and all Federal, State, and local health and safety requirements.
-If non-compliance or unsafe conditions or practices are observed, the subcontractor representative will be notified and corrective action will be required.
+If non-compliance or unsafe conditions or practices are observed, the work will be stopped.
+The subcontractor representative will be notified and corrective action will be required.
+Work will not be allowed to continue until satisfactory mitigations have been implemented.
 The subcontractor will determine and implement necessary controls and corrective actions and provide documentation that corrective actions were taken within necessary timeframes.
 If repeat non-compliance/unsafe conditions are observed, the subcontractor will be required to stop affected work until adequate corrective measures are implemented.